Do you require more options for creating and editing websites quickly? Want to add a custom post type, taxonomies, or custom fields?

 Let me briefly describe custom fields to demonstrate how useful this tool is.

 Blog posts and regular pages are the two types of content that WordPress excels at handling.
-However, developers must spend several hours creating functional code to fix the issue if the task is more difficult.
+However, developers must spend several hours creating functional code to create something more complicated.

 Additionally, there is a chance that everything will “break” if you need to make changes to the page after it has been created, like adding a new product or changing the text that appears opposite the image.
-If any character is unintentionally deleted, it renders the entire website inoperable.
+If any character is unintentionally deleted in the code, it renders the entire website inoperable.

 What will save you time and effort are advanced custom fields.
-You can post new products, offers, tours, courses, and other things without writing any code.
-Instead, you can make several templates, include the required fields, and freely edit the data.
+You can post new products, offers, tours, courses, etc., without writing any code.
+Instead, you can make several post templates, make certain fields required, and freely edit the data.

 You market tours to Europe, for instance.
 You can quickly display to site visitors the available locations, the price of a new Paris tour, and the number of available seats by using custom fields.

 Let’s now compare the two incredible plugins, ACF and JetEngine.
-Which one best fits your style?
+Which one suits you best?

 Before we start: